 How long does WhatsApp Business API approval take?

-There are two approvals to plan around.
-Meta Business Verification typically takes 2-7 business days when your documentation is complete and consistent.
-After verification, message template approval typically ranges from a few minutes to several business days, depending on the template category and your business quality rating.
-Authentication and Utility templates usually clear fastest.
-Marketing templates draw more scrutiny.
-A BSP that pre-reviews templates before submission shortens the cycle.
-The single biggest delay driver is inconsistent business documentation at the verification stage — invest the time to get it right the first submission.
+There are two approvals.
+Meta Business Verification usually clears within a few business days when your documentation is clean and consistent.
+Template approval then ranges from a few minutes to several business days, depending on category and quality rating — Authentication and Utility clear fastest, and a BSP that pre-reviews templates shortens the cycle.

-The WhatsApp Business App is a free mobile app for very small businesses — one device, one agent, no integration.
-The WhatsApp Business API is the programmable platform for teams and volume — multi-agent inboxes, CRM and chatbot integration, programmatic sending, webhooks, template messages, and quality ratings.
-If you need more than one agent on the same number, or you need to trigger messages from your backend, you have already outgrown the App.
+The WhatsApp Business app is a free mobile app for a solo operator — manual, single-number, with no shared inbox, automation, or integration.
+The WhatsApp Business API is the programmable platform for teams and volume — multi-agent inboxes, CRM and chatbot integration, programmatic sending, webhooks, and templates.
+If you need more than one agent on a number, or you need to trigger messages from your backend, you have outgrown the app.

 Which BSP is best for African businesses?